mlanza/ai-literacy/201/05-tools.md

 It’s easy to overlook how transformative this kind of access is — especially when all it takes is uploading a file you already have.
 But once granted, that access turns passive documents into active collaborators.

-This is just one tool!

-Each one you enable expands what the AI can do *for you.*
+Each tool you enable expands what the AI can do *for you* — and together, they redefine how software works.

 ## AI as a Bridge